 North End Neighbourhood Plan

-The area north of downtown (referred to as the North End) is one of the most dynamic and diverse neighbourhoods in Kelowna, and it is changing rapidly.
-Set between Knox Mountain Park to the north and Clement Avenue on the south,the North End neighbourhood contains a range of distinct areas, from wartime residential housing, to long-established industrial businesses, to a young and growing Brewery District.
+The area north of downtown (referred to as the North End) is one of the most dynamic and diverse neighbourhoods in Kelowna, and it is undergoing change.
+Set between Knox Mountain Park to the north and Clement Avenue on the south, the North End neighbourhood contains a range of distinct areas, from wartime residential housing, to long-established industrial businesses, to a young and growing Brewery District.

-With significant development on the horizon for this area, the City has priortized a neighbourhood planning process for the North End.
+With significant development on the horizon for this area, the City has prioritized a neighbourhood planning process for the North End.

 The North End Neighbourhood Plan will be developed through sustained involvement of the neighbourhood and broader community.
 The plan will guide redevelopment over the next 20 years and beyond, including the locations of parks and public spaces, development standards, required infrastructure and transportation solutions.